-Payment Terms is a personal feature for me, it was the first feature I planned to build after the first release, it was a feature that I pitched before Sprout Invoices was officially release.
-However with the “real life” of product management it took a back seat; it simply got pushed back for features that either had priority or had more requests from the community of Sprout Invoices users.
-My goal this year was to spec it out and create a solution, the deliverable was simple: allow for businesses to create a payment schedule for their clients.
+Invoice Payment Terms is a great feature for invoicing.
+Payment scheduling was one of the first features that we planned to build after the first release.
+It was a feature that we pitched before Sprout Invoices was officially released.
+However, with the “real life” scenarios involced with product management, it took a back seat.
+Other features either had priority or had more requests from the community of Sprout Invoices users.
+My goal this year was to spec it out and create a solution.
+The deliverable was simple: allow for businesses to create a payment schedule for their clients.

 You’d expect that a Payment terms solution would do a lot more than simply creating a payment schedule though, obviously right?
 Well here is a quick run-down of Payment Terms, the latest feature bundled with paid License of Sprout Invoices.
 I hope you love it.